realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

      // COP pseudo-code

      abstract class File {
         abstract String name // <-- Abstract classes can have variables.

-       File(String name) {  // <-- Abstract classes can have "default" constructors.
+        constructor File(String name) {  // <-- Abstract classes can have "default" constructors.
            this.name = name
         }
         abstract method view()  // Expects a method called "view" and has no default implementation. abstract method showName() {  // Expects a method called "showName" and has a default implementation. print "File Name: " + this.name // <-- The "default implementation" for any subclass that doesn't override the method.
         }
      }

      class Excel extends File {  // <-- Excel is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.

         override method view() { // <-- the implementation of the abstract class "view". print "View Excel: " + this.name
         }
      }

      class Memo extends File { // <-- Memo is a subclass of File. override String name // <-- Subclasses must declare the abstract variables from superclass.
         String to
         String from
         String subject

         constructor Memo(String to, String from, String subject) {  // <-- the custom constructor of this class, its called to
                                                                     //     initialize the variables of the object. super("Memo to:" + to)  // <-- calls the constructor of the superclass (File) this.to = to
            this.from = from
            this.subject = subject
         }

         override method view() {  // <-- the implementation of the abstract class "view". super.showName(to)     // <-- Calls the "default implementation" of the abstract superclass.
                                   // Note: Calls to the super class are not required, but can be used to call any
                                   // implementations of the superclass.

            print "View Memo: from= " + this.from + ", to= " + this.to + ", subject= " + this.subject
         }
         override method showName() { // <-- overrides the "default implementation" of the abstract superclass. print "Memo from: " + this.from + ", to: " + this.to
         }
      }

      class Photo extends File { // <-- Photo is a subclass of Document override String name // <-- Subclasses must declare the abstract variables from superclass.

          override method view() {  // <-- the implementation of the abstract class "view" print "View Photo: " + this.name
          }
      }